 Every dog and cat over the age of three months must be registered.
 See our Animal Registration page for more information.

 Multiple Dogs or Cats

-Council’s Local Law Number 1, Community Living 6.2 and 6.3 makes it an offence to keep more than two dogs and two cats in a residential or commercial area without a permit.
+Council’s Local Law Number 1, Community Living section 6.2 and 6.3 make it an offence to keep more than two dogs and two cats in a residential or commercial area without a permit.

 It is possible to apply for a permit to keep extra dogs or cats under certain circumstances.
 Contact Council to enquire about applying for a permit or download a copy of the permit application form below.

 Wandering domestic animals on roads or in public areas should be reported to the Animal Management Department.

 Council offers an emergency after hours ranger service from 5pm to 8.15am Monday to Friday and all hours of the weekend, to deal with Animal Management and Local Laws emergencies including stock on Council-controlled roads, dog attacks, injured animals and other situations deemed by an authorised officer to be an emergency.

 For an emergency please contact Council on (03) 5832 9700, and to report an animal emergency, please press 1.
 If you wish to report a local laws emergency, please press 2.